polettix/App-Easer/README.md

     sub-command, so it allows addressing the command itself directly.

     This must be the key associated to a child in the `commands` mapping, i.e. the same name that is put in the `children` array.
+It can also be optionally provided as a reference to a hash with one single key `index`, whose associated value must be an integer indexing inside the array of children.

 - `dispatch`